bseverns/horizon/docs/host_io_adapters.md

 width_extremes).
 If libsndfile is missing, CMake will skip the target and tell you to install it (`libsndfile-dev` on Debian-ish machines).

+Want the Teensy serial scope vibe on the host?
+Pass `--scope` to log the live dynamic width pulse, transient meter, and limiter gain reduction every few blocks while the render runs.

 ## Plugins: JUCE wrapper

 `plugins/` already builds a VST3 and a standalone app via JUCE 7.
 It leans on